rvm97/portfolio-projects/README.md

 ## 🧭 About Me

-Strategic BI Analyst with international experience across hospitality, finance, CX, and operations.
+Strategic BI Analyst and Strategist with international experience across hospitality, finance, CX, and operations.
-I specialize in transforming data into business insight — through clear models, scalable architecture, and executive-ready visuals.
+I specialize in transforming complex datasets into clear, actionable insights using tools like **Power BI**, **DAX**, and **SQL**.
+My work bridges business operations and analytical strategy — from cleaning and modeling raw data to delivering dashboards that drive real decisions based on what the data is telling.

+**I bring a modern approach to business intelligence – one that goes far beyond dashboards.**

 🔗 [LinkedIn](https://www.linkedin.com/) | 📧 [Email](mailto:rvm97@yahoo.com) | 📄 [Full Profile & Portfolio on Notion](https://robertvm.addpotion.com/)